akramovkomronn-blip/Physics_Problems/docs/en/Your_solutions/01_Mechanics_1_solution/solution_09.md

 Even though the fly is moving $10$ times faster, the tennis ball is $30$ times heavier.
 In the world of momentum, mass usually "wins" unless the smaller object is moving at an extreme speed.

-### **How to explain it to your professor:**
-> "I compared the momentum of both objects by multiplying their mass in kilograms by their velocity in meters per second.
-The fly's momentum is $0.02$, while the tennis ball's is $0.06$.
-Therefore, the tennis ball has **three times** the momentum of the fly."